SudoSuMaster/localAI/readme.md

+A guide on how to run ai models local on your laptop

 (Docker setup)
 - Do this only if you know how docker compose work, for beginners use the normal desktop setup.
 - Read the readme before compose the docker file